tommyknocker/pdo-database-class/README.md

 Yes!
 PDOdb is framework-agnostic.
 Works with Laravel, Symfony, Yii, or no framework at all.

 ### Is it production-ready?
 Yes!
-2325+ tests, PHPStan level 8, used in production environments.
+3806+ tests, 12180+ assertions, PHPStan level 8, used in production environments.

 ### What about security?
 All queries use **prepared statements** automatically.
 SQL injection protection is built-in.